reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 6: Explore your experiments

-Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.
+In this task, you will explore your experiments in Microsoft Fabric, which tracks all your training activities.
+The platform allows for visual exploration of these experiments, enabling you to analyze and compare results effectively.

 1. Navigate to your **Workspace (1)**, select **Data Science (2)**  you will see the **experiment-churn (3)** Experiment created.